6 more victims, including 2 children, found at Surfside condo collapse site, death toll at 18

 “We found people.
 Unfortunately, they are not alive,” Vach said.
 “We found some more tunnels, and we strolled at night in those tunnels.
 On one hand, there are new spaces that we find, and on the other, we found more people, but unfortunately, not alive.”

-Vach also said rescuers found some tunnels in the rubble of the collapsed site, which differs from what they have encountered so far.
+Vach also said the tunnels in the rubble of the collapsed site differs from what they have encountered so far.

 “These tunnels that we found right now were almost the first to be big enough to enable people to stay between them,” Vach said.
 “Most of that collapse is very, very tight.
 The collapse was major.”